sbug51/KC-Riff/docs/faq.md

 ## How can I enable Flash Attention?

 Flash Attention is a feature of most modern models that can significantly reduce memory usage as the context size grows.
-To enable Flash Attention, set the `OLLAMA_FLASH_ATTENTION` environment variable to `1` when starting the kc-riff server.
+To enable Flash Attention, set the `KC-Riff_FLASH_ATTENTION` environment variable to `1` when starting the kc-riff server.

 ## How can I set the quantization type for the K/V cache?